 Metabolism mediates the global biogeochemical cycles and supplies the energy and building blocks of all cells on Earth.
 Reconstructing its evolution is important for many major questions across biological and geological science: How did metabolism emerge, and how has it constrained the long-term evolution of life?
-What is the role of gradual vs punctuated change in macroevolutionary dynamics and the production of global biodiversity?
-How does metabolic evolution shape the interactions of cells and the flow of mass and energy through ecosystems?
-How does change at a given level of organization feed back or forward to drive change at other levels?
-How do metabolic innovations impact the Earth’s oceans, atmosphere and global climate, and how does global change drive biological innovations?
+How does the metabolic evolution of cells shape the flow of mass and energy through ecosystems?
+How do metabolic innovations shape Earth’s environment and global climate, and how does global change shape ecosystems and drive biological innovations?
+What is the role of gradual vs punctuated change in the production of global biodiversity and Earth’s long-term biogeochemical evolution?

 A metabolic tree of life: from geochemical roots and adaptive radiations, to ecosystem organization and global climate feedbacks